nlevkovits/HIT-Project/README.md

 # Data Acquisition

-1. The first step is to scrape the data from 3 different sources:
+1. The first step was to gather the data from 3 different sources:

     A. urlhaus-api.abuse.ch - for phishing domains.
     B. www.phishtank.com - for phishing domains.
     C. www.sites.google.com/site/top10000alexadomains/top-10000-alexa-domains - for valid domains.

 2. The second step is to ingest the scraped data into csv files for working with pandas:

     A. legit urls CSV
     B. valid urls CSV